khovansky-al/stream-display/README.md

 - `callback: (image: ImageData) => any` - A function that takes one argument — image data from the screen capture feed
 - `options` (optional) — a configuration object, currently can have only one option:
-  - `refreshRate: number` — how many times per second ImageData will be sent to callback.
-Default value — `10 `.
-Be careful as increasing the number can impact performance
+  - `scanInterval: number (ms)` — interval between every callback invocation.
+Default value — `1000 `.
+NB: when your tab enters background — most browsers will cap the setInterval at `1000ms` maximum.
+Setting this value lower will not have any effect.

 ### Start/stop capture